List of Assassin's Creed characters: Jacob and Evie Frye

 Jacob Frye (9 November 1847 – unknown) and Evie Frye (9 November 1847 – unknown) are British Assassins who were active in Victorian London.
 Born at a time when the Assassin presence in London is virtually non-existent, they fight to restore the Assassins to prominence in the city, crippling the Templar presence in the process.
 Jacob is voiced by Paul Amos, and Evie and is voiced by Victoria Atkin.

 Lydia Frye

 Lydia Frye (19 March 1893 – unknown) is a British Assassin operating in London during World War I, crossing paths with Winston Churchill, and is Jacob's granddaughter and Evie's grandniece.
 She assassinates Templar agents attempting to prolong the war, one of whom was a Sage.
 She appears within the Helix missions in Assassin's Creed Syndicate.

 Henry Green

-Henry Green is the Indian-born leader of the British Assassins during the late 1860s.
+Henry Green (7 December 1843 – unknown) is the Indian-born leader of the British Assassins during the late 1860s.
 Born Jayadeep Mir, the son of Arbaaz Mir, he crosses paths with Evie and Jacob during their liberation of London in 1868, helping them in their final fight against Crawford Starrick and eventually marries Evie.
 As a child in India, he was trained by the twins' father, Ethan Frye.